-A kid’s jacket that adults will eye with envy.
+A warm jacket that adults will eye with envy.
 Using duck down insulation, this lined jacket has a wind-resistant shell treated with DWR (durable water repellency) finish for the ultimate in warmth and weather protection.
 Features like a quilted 3-panel hood, zipper wind flap, and spandex binding at the hood and cuffs work together to prevent heat from escaping.
-Compressible insulation packs up small, making it easy to travel with.
+Compressible insulation packs up small, making it easy to bring for trips and travel.

-- Shell made of polyester mini-ripstop for impressive durability.
+- Shell made of recycled polyester mini-ripstop for impressive durability.
 Lining made of polyester.

 - Both shell and lining are treated with DWR.

 - Insulated with highly compressible premium 600-fill power Traceable Down from ducks that were never live plucked or force fed.